Vivo Y36 price in Pakistan July 2023

-The Vivo Y36 has a 6.4-inch IPS LCD, 90 Hz display, and a FHD+ resolution of 1080 x 2388 pixels.
-The display resolution and screen size are perfect for those who prefer watching movies and playing games on their devices.
+The gadget has a Qualcomm Snapdragon 680 4G (6 nm) chipset and a 2.4 GHz octa-core processor.

-The smartphone features 4 GB of the fastest RAM and 128 GB of built-in storage.
-The device runs on the latest Android 13 operating system with the Funtouch 13 user interface.
+It comes with 8 GB of RAM and 128 GB of internal storage space.

 The Vivo Y36 is a great device in terms of cameras.
-The primary camera of the phone is 50 megapixels, while the front-facing camera of the phone is 16 megapixels.
+The primary camera of the phone is 50 megapixels, while the front-facing camera is 16 megapixels.
 Both cameras perform well in low light because of the night mode feature.

-The phone comes in three amazing colors: Meteor Black, Gold, and aqua glitter.
-A 5000 mAh, non-removable battery powers the smartphone, which supports 44 W of fast charging support.
+The device is powered by a 5000 mAh, non-removable battery that supports fast charging at 44 W.

 |Build